-When your clients choose the defined contribution option with Providence Health Plan, they’re able to offer their employees a choice of two or three plans instead of just one.
+When you choose the defined contribution option with Providence Health Plan, you’re able to offer your employees a choice of two or three plans instead of just one.

 Advantages for the employer include: